temp66/run-hide-in-tray/README.md

 ## Notes

+- On first run,
+  - If you downloaded released executables instead of compiling from source and have some antivirus software on, you will likely encounter an error:

+    ```
+    System.ComponentModel.Win32Exception (1223): An error occurred trying to start process ...
+The operation was canceled by the user.
+    ```

+    Manually run RunHideInTrayWinForms.exe once may solve the issue.

-- On first run, the system tray icon may be hidden by default.
+  - The system tray icon may be hidden by default.

 - The "Hide" menu item is always enabled, because new windows may show up, but the program only tracks which windows are hidden and is unaware of that.